 Are parts from Masterparts cheaper than those from Proton dealers?

-Our Proton parts and spares tend to be cheaper than those available from Proton dealerships.
+Our parts and spares for Proton tend to be cheaper than those available from Proton dealerships.
 However, this doesn’t mean you’ll be compromising on quality.

-We deal directly with original equipment manufacturers and suppliers (OEM and OES), locally and overseas.
-Often the parts and spares we supply are the same as those offered by dealers, just at lower prices.
+We deal directly with many original equipment manufacturers and suppliers (OEM and OES), locally and internationally.
+The parts and spares we provide are the same quality as those offered by dedicated Proton dealers, just at lower prices.

 Masterparts can provide almost any part or spare you’re likely to need.
 However, please note that we don’t supply body panels, mirrors, or lights for any car makes.

-Some of the most commonly requested Proton parts we supply are are brake and wheel components; water pumps; timing belts; spark plugs; and fuel, air, engine and oil filters.
+Some of the most commonly requested parts for Proton we supply are are brake and wheel components; water pumps; timing belts; spark plugs; and fuel, air, engine and oil filters.

-You can order Proton spares and parts at Masterparts branches in:
+You can order spares and parts for Proton at Masterparts branches in:

 Western Cape